 Upper gastrointestinal cancer (UGI)

-Upper gastrointestinal (UGI) cancer is a primary cancer of the oesophagus (gullet), gastric (stomach), or GIST (gastrointestinal stromal tumour in the stomach or small bowel).
+Upper gastrointestinal (UGI) cancer is a primary cancer of the oesophagus (gullet), stomach, duodenum and small bowel.
+This also covers GISTs (gastrointestinal stromal tumours).

 Hepato-bilary (HPB) is also included involving the pancreas, liver, bile duct and/or gall bladder.

 At Barts Health, the care of patients with UGI/HPB cancer is provided at Whipps Cross, Newham and The Royal London hospitals.
 Appointments and treatment can take place at each of these locations.